samanthajo2/goon/FAQ.md

 for next.
 That's because when holding a laptop computer vertically those keys are easy to reach with one hand.
 Un-map those keys if want to use them as modifiers to other keys.

-## Plugins?

-I'd like to support plugins if there is a compelling use case.
-Originally I was hoping to write plugins to support various websites.
-Upon reflection I realized that's probably a bad idea.
-Chrome and Firefox are updated regularly to avoid exploits.
-Electron not so much so it seems irresponsible to use Electron to browse the web.

-One possible solution to that is to write some kind of extensions for Chrome/Firefox and have them some how communicate to Goon.
-One example might be to be able to select one or more images in Goon and have them uploaded to a service by passing the list of files to the extension and then the extension could use a regular more secure browser to talk to the actual website.

-Other ideas for plugins would be

-*   Archive Plugins

-    Support more than .ZIP and .RAR.

-    Is there really anything else out there in use?

-*   Image, Video Plugins

-    Support other image and video formats.
-For video see below.
-For images is there anything else important to support?
-In other words does any one have collections of images in other formats for which Goon is a good match?

-## Skinning, Themes?

-Closely related to plugins would be themes.
-Other than colors I'm not really sure what a theme would provide since the UI is fairly dense.

-It's possible the current UI could be converted to various components and the code to glue those together separated out so themes could then more easily redesign the UI.
-Before spending time there some sketches or mockups of different UIs would be helpful just to see that it's worth while to spend the time.

-## When are you going to support .AVI, .DVIX, etc?

-The short answer is as soon as you provide the PR to enable it.

-Goon is based on Electron which is based on Chromium which currently only supports mp4, ogv, webm, and some mkvs.

-Two possible paths to add other format support are

-1. enabling more codecs in Chromium

-   Chromium uses ffmpeg to decode video.
-It's compiled to only support the formats Chromium needs.
-It should be possible to compile it to support more formats.

-2. porting ffmpeg or other video library to WebAssembly + Workers

-   It should be possible to port ffmpeg to WebAssembly.
-Using OffscreenCanvas it should be semi performant to decode video in a worker.
-Audio would have to be shuttled via ArrayBuffer transfer of ownership back to the main thread OR via SharedArrayBuffers.
-   Some form of delay of both video and audio would be needed to sync up the two.